|

 What are Sodium Phosphates?

-Sodium Phosphate is a generic term.
-The product is a white crystalline powder and often refers to any variety of salts of sodium and phosphoric acid.
-In food production, it’s used as a buffering salt and to regulate acid.
+Sodium Phosphate is a generic term that refers to any variety of sodium salts and phosphoric acid.
+It’s used as a buffering salt and to regulate acidity in processed foods.

 Allergens